Total Distance: 42.5 km

 It was a nice paddle on the creek between the put-in and Maple Lake.
 Emerging out on the lake, I spotted the pair of islands to my immediate left, each sporting a campsite.
 The southern one was occupied.
 I paddled out to the other one, but it was really close to the occupied one, and I was looking for something a little more secluded.
 So, I paddled up to the campsite on the island in the northwest part of the lake.
 It looked fine, but it was in a small bay facing the tree line, out of the wind, and was very buggy, so again I moved on.
 I got to the narrows of the northern outlet of the lake and saw that the island site there was also taken.
 Sigh...I was once again playing the Algonquin look-for-an-empty-campsite-at-the-end-of-the-day game.
 This is the reason I only paddle Algonquin in the shoulder seasons.
 In the summer months, the daily race to get a decent campsite can often negatively impact an otherwise amazing canoe trip.
 Moving on, I paddled southeast corner of the Lake to check out the two sites there.
 Thankfully, the island site was vacant.

 The site was accessed by a steep set of wooden stairs built to negotiate the slope.
 It was in a grove of red pines and only had one decent tent pad, on which I set up my bug shelter over my hammock.
 The bugs were a little thick on this one, too.

 I spent the rest of the evening drying out the wood I had cut and enjoying an amazing fire while finishing off my whiskey.
 The temperature dropped to about 5 degrees, but I was cozy next to the fire.
-The best part of the chilly evening weather was that there were no bugs!
+The best part of the cool evening weather was that there were no bugs!